 One large fresh fig has about 500 mg of protein, and the dried ones have slightly more, about 620 mg.
 Compare that with 3 ounces of beef tenderloin which contains about 24 grams of protein.

-1. They contain a measurable amount of oxalates, which can trigger people who have existing kidney or gallbladder issues.
+1. Figs contain a measurable amount of oxalates, which can increase the risk of stones in people who have existing kidney or gallbladder issues.

 2. People with diabetes should note that fresh figs are high in fructose or fruit sugar.
 Dried figs, which are concentrated, are even higher in fructose and should be avoided by folks looking to manage their blood sugar.
 It’s certainly a good option compared to white refined sugar, but as with all fruits, you have to consider the fructose level.